 Many of us watching the news today are taken back by what we see flashing before our TV and computer screens.
-School violence.
+Violence in the streets.
 Reports of human trafficking growing by leaps and bounds, springing up in our neighborhoods.
 Rampant drug abuse.
-Young people being swept by the riptide of negative social influence.
+Young people are being swept by the riptide of negative social influence.
 A generation at-risk.

 What to do?

 There is a chorus we used to sing when the stars were out as we sat huddled in front of the campfire when I was a kid.
 The words go like this:

 “It only takes a spark to get a fire going, and soon all those around will warm up to its glowing…”

 I have experienced the energy of that spark in my life and witnessed what could happen when it became a shared experience.
 My guess is you have too.
 History is loaded with examples of ordinary people who saw a need, left their comfort zone, and took action–often at tremendous sacrifice to themselves and people close to them.
 Like sparks, they lit a fire of inspiration and courage in the hearts of others.
 Ripples became waves.
 Waves morphed into movements.
 The world was changed.

 Has it ever occurred to you that when great things happen, it is the result of prayer?
 Stop and think about it.
 There has not been anything accomplished of any significance on planet earth that did not begin first with a whisper in the heart that came to life in the form of a prayer, only to catch fire in a movement of action.

 Some Heroes Who Had The Spark